Ch4p34uN0iR/simple-web-scanner/README.md

 # Simple web scanner

 This is simple web application fuzzer for scanning SQL injection and XSS vulnerabilities on the Internet.
+Although many commercial or open-source web scanning tools available on the internet such as: [Acunetix](https://www.acunetix.com/), [arachni](http://www.arachni-scanner.com/)...
+However its sources are complicated for dummy web pentester.
+Thus, this tool provides:

-It is helpful for understanding how to detect SQL injection and XSS by automatic tool.
+- A simplest way to understanding how the automatic tool detects SQL injection and XSS.
+- Design a simple crawler and use it for testing vulnerability.
+- A fuzzing method on query value parameters in URL.

-## User guide
+## Installation

-This program uses python 3.
+This program uses python 3.x.
 I recommend using virtualenv for testing purpose.
 To check our python enviroment, you can use the following commands:

 ```
 $ python3 --version